matthewjmiller/mattmiller/CV.md

 ## Academic Service

-- Appointed member, Assessment Committee, College of the Ozarks, 2021-present.•	English department hiring committee, College of the Ozarks, 2022.
+- Appointed member, Assessment Committee, College of the Ozarks, 2021-present.
+- English department hiring committee, College of the Ozarks, 2022.
-- English department Composition committee, College of the Ozarks, 2018-present.
+- English department composition committee, College of the Ozarks, 2018-present.
 - New faculty mentor, College of the Ozarks, 2021-2022.
 - Elected alternate Academic Council Representative, College of the Ozarks, 2020-2021.
 - Coordinator, Writing and Rhetoric minor, College of the Ozarks, 2019-present.